splunk/corona_virus/README.md

 Contributors to this app: Ryan O'Connor, Miranda Luna, Caleb Dyck, Anthony Barbato, Giovanni Mola

+The Splunk Corona Virus dashboard provided in this GitHub repo is an informational tool provided by Splunk without charge to all those who are working to understand and combat COVID-19.
+The dashboard is intended for informational purposes only and relies entirely on data provided by various third-parties including, inter alia, Johns Hopkins University and any information entered by the user. [https://github.com/CSSEGISandData/COVID-19](https://github.com/CSSEGISandData/COVID-19).
+This dashboard is not for commercial use and is intended and should be used to provide background and context on the evolving COVID-19 situation.
+Splunk disclaims any and all representations and warranties with respect to the dashboard, including accuracy, fitness for use and merchantability.

 ## Installing the App

 This app should be installed directly into $SPLUNK_HOME/etc/apps.
 You simply clone the app directly into that directory and it will be self-contained.
 Please see the install instructions below.